 This will help you get a clear picture of the cat, what their temperament or quirks are, and if you think your home would be suitable.

-If all goes well and everyone is satisfied, our cat team will drop off the cat at your address, contact free.
+If all goes well and everyone is satisfied, we can arrange either for you to collect kitty from the fosterer or collect kitty from the shelter, contact free.
 We will give you a handover sheet and have a chat at a safe 2+ metre distance to make sure everything is clear and covered.

-Some of our cats have not had their full course of vaccinations due to them being cancelled when we went into lockdown.
-These cats may still be adopted, so long as you can agree to take your new cat to Highfield Vets to complete their vaccinations when it is safe and possible to do so.
-The costs of vaccination will go straight to the Shelter itself, as always.
+Some of our cats have not had their full course of vaccinations due to them being cancelled, or being part of a backlog of vet appointments while we’ve been in lockdown.
+These cats may still be adopted, so long as you can agree to take your new cat to Highfield Vets to complete their vaccinations at the appointment date and time set out by the shelter.
+The costs of this second vaccination will go to the Shelter itself, unless you wish to make a contribution to help cut our vet bill down a little!

 If you would like to fill in an adoption form you can do so at our adoptions page.